VeinDevTtv/trading-checklist-app/README.md

 #### 🎤 Recording Voice Notes
 1. **Start Recording**: Click the microphone icon in the trade analysis section
+2. **Browser Check**: App automatically detects browser compatibility and shows warnings
-2. **Speak Clearly**: Record up to 30 seconds of analysis or market observations
+3. **Speak Clearly**: Record up to 30 seconds of analysis or market observations
-3. **Auto-Transcription**: Watch real-time transcription appear as you speak
+4. **Auto-Transcription**: Watch real-time transcription appear as you speak (Chrome/Edge only)
-4. **Review & Edit**: Play back the recording and edit the transcript if needed
+5. **Review & Edit**: Play back the recording and edit the transcript if needed
-5. **Save & Search**: Notes are automatically saved and become searchable
+6. **Save & Search**: Notes are automatically saved and become searchable
+7. **Troubleshooting**: If recording fails, try Chrome/Firefox for best compatibility

 #### 📹 Creating Video Notes
 1. **Enable Camera**: Grant camera and microphone permissions